eilw/pland/README.md

 - Remove existing orders link
 - See the cost of transport per kg under the total cost of transport
 - Add validation of total order to 1000kg
-- add tests for updating an item
-- add tests for adding an item to the order
 - add in thanks message for new account
 - add validations to if order cannot be received
 - add error messages if a value from the form is missing